mkucz95/finding_donors/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+###NB
+I have used Python Version 3.6.3 to complete this project.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: